Waaal/BobaOS/doc/memoryManagement/paging.md

 PD[1023] = virtual address space    0xFFC00000  -   0x100000000
 ```
 Now each Table (PD, PT) has entrys.
 And each entry is 32 bit.

+>[!NOTE]
+> Dont forget to shift the index from a full address.
+>
+> If we have the address 0x402204 and we select bits 31 - 22 with address & FFC00000 we get 0x4000000.
+>
+> We need to shift 0x400000 by 22 to get the index 1.

 #### PD & PT Entry
 ```